wingedrhino/DistroSetup/Manjaro/README.md

 group to help set things up.
 Now is a good time to go through the RT docs on the [Arch Wiki](https://wiki.archlinux.org/index.php/Realtime_process_management).

-### Misc Scriptable Stuff
+### DistroAgnostic: prepare-pro-audio.sh

+Misc tasks to prepare a pro audio system, like reducing swapiness, making a better timers available, etc aare in `../prepare-pro-audio.sh`.
-You can find these in `prepare-pro-audio.sh`.
-They're based on the output of realTimeConfigQuickScan.
+The steps there are based on the output of realTimeConfigQuickScan.

 ## Raspberry Pi 4